 Lamb from the inner Mongolian grasslands is the star of the show at this Mongolian hot pot restaurant in Singapore.
 There are no dipping sauces here, instead, Little Sheep’s rich broth bases have various flavours made from seven different spices.
 Order some grilled skewers to complete your hot pot feast!

-This on-trend Hong Kong-style steamboat concept in Singapore serves you an array of soup bases in individual gold-plated hotpots.
-There are 13 steamboat soups to choose from, plus a wide range of steamboat ingredients that have been carefully prepared.
+This on-trend Hong Kong-style steamboat concept in Singapore serves you an array of soup bases in individual gold-plated hot pots.
+There are 8 different steamboat soups to choose from, plus over 60 ingredients of steamboat ingredients that have been carefully prepared.
 You can also pay a small fee per person for free-flow ingredients.